cbuschka/hexarch-eval/readme.md

 * Is an isolated core domain with methods and data combined really worth the hassle?
 What's about functional decomposition into use cases, what keeps the classes small?
 * Is hexegonal architecture overkill?
 Especially in the context of small microservices?
 * Where to put retry logic?
+* How to implement optimistic locking?
+* Where to place security checks?

 ## References
 * [My preferred walk through](https://hackernoon.com/decoupling-your-technical-code-from-your-business-logic-with-the-hexagonal-architecture-c73y23zs4)